-specific land acquisition cases to understand the legal regime of land acquisition.
-These are Tata Nano Project in Singur, the Noida development project and the Koyambedu market in Chennai.
+Other studies draw our attention to the consequences of land acquisition for specific projects.
+R. Nallathiga et al. have also examined, through their paper published in 2018, specific land acquisition cases to understand the legal regime of land acquisition.
+17 These are Tata Nano Project in Singur, the Noida development project and the Koyambedu market in Chennai.
 The authors have studied each project in-depth and identified reasons for failure or success for each.
 Low rates of compensation offered to landowners led to the failure of the Singur project.
 In the Noida project, the urgency clause was misused and the land use purpose was changed from industrial to residential use without the approval of the state government.
-In contrast to these projects, the Koyambedu project was a success because of the additional efforts to provide rehabilitation and resettlement to displaced families, which was not contemplated under the Land Acquisition Act of 1894.
+In contrast to these projects, the Koyambedu project was a success because of the additional efforts to provide rehabilitation and resettlement to displaced families, which was not contemplated under the 1894 Act.